ovh/docs/pages/web/hosting/hosting_first_steps_with_web_hosting/guide.en-asia.md

 - **The A record, for the website**

 To check the A record that you need to use in your domain’s DNS zone, log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia){.external}.
-Go to the `Hosting plans`{.action} section, then click on the Web Hosting plan that you have just ordered.
+Go to the `Hosting plans`{.action} section, then click on the domain name corresponding to the Web Hosting plan you have just ordered.
 In the `General information`{.action} tab, copy the IP address that appears next to "IPv4".

 ![Edit the A record](images/know_the_OVH_A_records.png){/thumbnail}

 - **The MX records, for emails**

 To check the MX records that you need to use in your domain’s DNS zone, log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia){.external}.
-Go to the `Emails`{.action} section, then click on the Web Hosting plan that you have just ordered.
+Go to the `Emails`{.action} section, then click on the domain name corresponding to the Web Hosting plan you have just ordered.
 In the `General information`{.action} tab, copy the information that appears next to “MX records”.
 The MX records can differ from one service to another, depending on the DNS filter that you have decided to apply.

 ![Edit the MX records](images/know_the_OVH_MX_records.png){/thumbnail}